-In 2023, as compared to 2022, demand in the commercial aerospace and industrial markets is expected to increase.
-Additionally, an increase in other inflationary costs is expected to contribute to an increase in sales as the Company generally passes through these costs.
+In 2024, as compared to 2023, demand in the commercial aerospace and industrial markets is expected to increase.

-2022 2021 2020
+2023 2022 2022 2021

-Third-party sales \$ 790 \$ 725 \$ 927
+Third-party sales \$ 878 \$ 790 \$ 725

-Segment Adjusted EBITDA 111 103 125
+Segment Adjusted EBITDA 113 111 103

-Segment Adjusted EBITDA Margin 14.1 % 14.2 % 13.5 %
+Segment Adjusted EBITDA Margin 12.9 %) 14.1 % 14.2 %

-Engineered Structures produces titanium ingots and mill products for aerospace and defense applications and is vertically integrated to produce titanium forgings, extrusions forming and machining services for airframe, wing, aero-engine, and landing gear components.
+Engineered Structures produces titanium ingots and mill products for aerospace and defense applications and is vertically integrated to produce titanium forgings, extrusions, forming and machining services for airframe, wing, aero-engine, and landing gear components.
 Engineered Structures also produces aluminum forgings, nickel forgings, and aluminum machined components, and assemblies for aerospace and defense applications.
-The segment's products are sold directly to customers and through distributors, and sales and costs and expenses of this segment are generally transacted in the local currency of the respective operations, which are mostly the U.S. dollar and British pound.
+The segment's products are sold directly to customers and through distributors, and sales and costs and expenses of this segment are generally transacted in the local currency of the respective operations, which are mostly the U.S. dollar.